Streann, Triton Digital, and JBFM join forces to launch a new audio streaming experience in Brazil

 Triton Digital® is the global technology and services leader to the digital audio and podcast industry.
 Operating in more than 45 countries, Triton provides innovative technology that enables broadcasters, podcasters, and online music services to build their audience, maximize their revenue, and streamline their day-to-day operations.
 In addition, Triton powers the global online audio industry with Webcast Metrics®, the leading online audio measurement service and Podcast Metrics, one of the first IAB certified podcast measurement services in the industry.
 With unparalleled integrity, excellence, teamwork, and accountability, Triton remains committed to connecting audio, audience, and advertisers to continuously fuel the growth of the global online industry.
 Triton Digital is a wholly owned subsidiary of The E.W.
 Scripps Company (NASDAQ: SSP).
 For more information, visit www.TritonDigital.com.

-Streann Media® is a revolutionary SaaS platform established in 2014 in Miami.
-With Streann, content providers can build the next Netflix or Spotify with powerful features for distribution, engagement, and market first patent-pending monetization technologies.
-Thanks to its user-friendly all-in-one solution, the company has earned several industry awards.
+Streann Media®️ is the most innovative and interactive OTT streaming platform in the world.
+With Streann, content providers can build the next Netflix or Spotify, with more than 100 proprietary features for distribution, engagement, and market-first monetization technologies.
+Established in 2014 in Miami, Florida, the company has earned several industry awards thanks to its user-friendly, all-in-one solution, and has been deployed in 141 countries.
+For more information please visit